Ottumwa High School: Vision Iowa Grant renovation

+Renovation and extensions

+In 2023, the Ottumwa Community School District approved a $30 million expansion and renovation plan for the high school.
+Expected to be done in two stages, the plan calls for a $10.5 million competition gym that will be across the high school on Second Street, and feature two full-sized basketball courts and three volleyball courts.
+The remaining $19.5 million will be used on renovating the classrooms in the school, with 20 to 25 classrooms undergoing major renovations.

 Campus

 The main campus of Ottumwa High School consists of a four-story building in downtown Ottumwa.
 The hill on which the building sits was once the site of Chief Wapello's tribal village.
 Legend suggests he originally called the area "Ottumwa" from this spot in 1838.

 The four floors of the main building can be roughly divided by subject areas: the rooms on the bottom floor contain mostly social studies and foreign language classrooms; the second floor contains several offices, family and consumer science classrooms, and mathematics classrooms; the third floor is mostly mathematics and language arts classrooms; and the fourth floor houses science and language arts classrooms.
 The school's auditorium and gymnasium are usually accessed from the second floor, though the auditorium and gyms have entrances on the third floor as well.

 The Vo-Tech building houses vocational classrooms, a JROTC room, and a fiber optics network room on its first floor.
 Performing arts classrooms are located on its second floor.

 The two buildings are connected by a central cafeteria or commons; this building also houses a second-floor library with approximately 9,000 volumes.

 Ottumwa High School does not hold any sporting contests on its campus; instead, the school uses other buildings, public facilities, or the stadium within Ottumwa.
-The school does maintain a parking lot for students, and three for faculty.
+Construction of a new gym complex started on 2023 and was scheduled to be done on 2024.

 Faculty awards

-Mr. Hanson, the current principal of OHS, was named the 2015 Iowa Secondary Principal of the Year on May 11, 2015 at a school-wide assembly at Ottumwa High School.
+Mr. Hanson, then principal of OHS, was named the 2015 Iowa Secondary Principal of the Year on May 11, 2015, at a school-wide assembly at Ottumwa High School.

 In 2001, anatomy/physiology teacher Gail Wortmann was named Iowa Teacher of the Year.
 She was also awarded the Milken Family Foundation Teacher of the Year award in that year.

 From 2000 to 2002, science teacher Peggy Steffen served as an Einstein Fellow for NASA.